Vermont woman reunites with birth family 44 years after going missing

 “I’ve just got this huge family now that loves me and that I love," she said.
 "You can’t be happier than that.
 You can’t ask for more than that.”

 McCarty says she feels complete to know the real story behind her adoption.

-“To have that missing piece of what happened to me is just incredibly overwhelming and happy and it makes me feel whole,” she said.
+“To have that missing piece of what happened to me is just incredibly overwhelming and happy and it makes me feel whole.”

 McCarty says she hopes to travel to South Korea whenever the COVID-19 pandemic ends so that she can meet her family in person.
 She says her omma told her she will cook her any food she wants and her sister said she will teach her Korean in exchange for McCarty teaching her English.
 She says until they can meet in person, they will continue messaging each other on an app that translates the languages for them.